msveshnikov/midimaker/docs/product_backlog.md

 ---

-## Product Backlog - AutoMusic Generator
+## Product Backlog - MidiMaker Generator

 *(Items are ordered by priority within each section)*